xchem/xchem-align/README.md

     source venv/bin/activate
     pip install --upgrade pip

+Make sure you create the venv using Python 3.10 (or later).

 From your clean virtual environment you can now install the run-time and development dependencies like this: -